 - You can fail the exam after a predetermined number of questions are answered.
 It can be jolting for students to know that months of hard work can be evaluated by a computer in less than an hour.
 Again, don’t be intimidated by this and trust your knowledge.

 Now that you know what a CAT exam is and you know it’s coming soon, what should you do about it?
 The first thing to do is take a deep breath.
 After that deep breath, you should consider accelerating your studies to take the CISSP exam before December of this year.
 We say that not because CAT isn’t conquerable, but because you’ve been preparing for the traditional exam format.
 Taking a CAT isn’t something you do without practice, or without an update to the test day strategies that you have learned.

 If your schedule doesn’t allow you to take the exam by early December, no worries.
 But you will need help getting prepared for the CAT exam.
 Luckily, you can rely upon the experts at CyberVista who have the pedagogical experience of preparing many students for CAT exams.
 We are starting the process of rolling out our CISSP CAT test engine and CAT test day strategies so students can be fully prepared on exam day.
 As (ISC)² releases more information about the upcoming CAT, we will keep you posted.

 CATs Don’t Bite

 While all this may seem sudden, it’s not unprecedented.
 Tests change.
 We’ve seen this all before.
 I’ve lived this all before.
 We’re happy to help you earn your CISSP before or after the transition to CAT.
-Click here for more information on our Live Online CISSP Training program and visit this page for the latest updates on the test change.
+Click here for more information on our online CISSP Training program and visit this page for the latest updates on the test change.